-- 1. Corrosive, allergen and sensitizer information can be found on the manufacturers' SDS's and on manufacturer's labels. - 2.
-A corrosive chemical is one that: - a.Fits the OSHA definition of corrosive in 29CFR1910.1200 - b.
-Fits the EPA definition of corrosive in 40CFR262.22 (has a pH greater than 12 or less than 2.5) - c.
-Is known to be reactive to living tissue, causing visible destruction or irreversible alterations of the tissue at the site of contact. - 3.
-A contact hazard chemical is an allergen or sensitizer that: - a.
-Is identified as such in the manufacturers SDS or label - b.
-Is identified as such in the medical or industrial hygiene literature - c.
-Is known to be an allergen or sensitizer. - 4.
-Corrosive and contact hazard chemicals will be handled with all proper safety precautions, including the wearing of safety goggles, wearing of appropriate gloves and wearing of protective clothing. - Examples of highly corrosive chemicals used in the Chemistry labs at Montgomery College are hydrochloric, sulfuric, nitric and phosphoric acids in greater than 1 molar concentrations, and potassium hydroxide either solid or in aqueous solution greater than 1 molar concentration.
+- 1. Corrosive, allergen, and sensitizer information can be found on the manufacturers' SDSs and on manufacturer's labels. - 2.
+A corrosive chemical is one that - a. fits the OSHA definition of corrosive in 29CFR1910.1200. - b. fits the EPA definition of corrosive in 40CFR262.22 (has a pH greater than 12 or less than 2.5). - c. is known to be reactive to living tissue, causing visible destruction, or irreversible alterations of the tissue at the site of contact. - 3.
+A contact hazard chemical is an allergen or sensitizer that - a. is identified as such in the manufacturers SDS or label. - b. is identified as such in the medical or industrial hygiene literature.

+c. is known to be an allergen or sensitizer.

+- 4. Corrosive and contact hazard chemicals will be handled with all propersafety precautions, including the wearing of safety goggles, wearing of appropriate gloves, and wearing of protective clothing. - Examples of highly corrosive chemicals used in the Chemistry labs at Montgomery College are hydrochloric, sulfuric, nitric and phosphoric acids in greater than 1 molar concentrations as well as potassium hydroxide either solid or in aqueous solution greater than 1 molar concentration.